courselabs/kubernetes/labs/deployments/README.md

 You may want a blue-green deployment instead, where you have both versions running but only one is receiving traffic.

-Use Deployments and Services to create a blue-green update for the whoami app.
-You'll need two replicas running for v1 and two for v2, but only v2 should receive traffic.
-Your update should switch traffic to the v2 Pods without any changes to Deployments.
+Write Deployments and Services to create a blue-green update for the whoami app.
+Start by running two replicas for v1 and two for v2, but only the v1 Pods should receive traffic.

+Then make your update to switch traffic to the v2 Pods without any changes to Deployments.

 > Stuck?
 Try [hints](hints.md) or check the [solution](solution.md).